rhockenbury/homebridge-ecowitt-weather-sensors/README.md

 * Can be hidden via plugin settings

 ### Multi-Channel Thermometer/Hygrometer Sensors
 * Can be hidden via plugin settings
 * Up to 8 sensors supported
 * Sensors can be individually named via the plugin settings

+### Multi-Channel Thermometer Sensors
+* Can be hidden via plugin settings
+* Up to 8 sensors supported
+* Sensors can be individually named via the plugin settings